Mission Dolores Cemetery

 What you need to know

-The cemetery at Mission Dolores dates to 1776, the year the mission itself was founded by Spanish missionaries.
+The cemetery at Mission Dolores dates to 1776, the same year Spanish missionaries founded the mission itself.
 It’s the oldest cemetery in San Francisco and one of the oldest on the West Coast.
-The small, walled graveyard sits adjacent to the mission basilica on Dolores Street, holding the remains of early settlers, Ohlone Native Americans, Mexican-era Californians, and Gold Rush-era pioneers.
+The small walled graveyard sits adjacent to the mission basilica on Dolores Street and holds the remains of early settlers, Ohlone Native Americans, Mexican-era Californians, and Gold Rush-era pioneers.

-The adjacent Mission Dolores itself is the oldest intact building in San Francisco, a whitewashed adobe structure that survived the 1906 earthquake while the grand basilica next door was destroyed.
+The adjacent Mission Dolores building is the oldest intact structure in San Francisco, a whitewashed adobe that survived the 1906 earthquake while the grand basilica next door was destroyed.
 The ceiling inside is painted with Ohlone designs.
 The mission and cemetery together take about 30 minutes to tour.

 Visiting